 - Public buses are another cheaper, local option at about Rp 3500 ($AUD0.35) per ride.

-- Bajaj (rickshaw) is by negotiation with driver.
+- Bajaj (rickshaw) is by negotiation with the driver.

 Where to Stay in Jakarta